ROGER-2002/Amazon-clone/README.md

 # Amazon-clone
-This is an Amazon Clone project made from HTML and CSS.
+This is an Amazon Clone project made in HTML and CSS.